istio/istio.io/content/en/docs/setup/additional-setup/external-controlplane/index.md

 {{< /text >}}

 You may notice the ingress gateway in `remote_cluster` is not running yet.
-This is expected until the external istiod is running, which you will install next.
+This is expected until the external control plane is running, which you will install next.

-### Setup external istiod in the control plane cluster
+### Setup external control plane in the control plane cluster

-Create remote secret to allow external istiod in `external_cluster` to access the `remote_cluster`:
+Create remote secret to allow external control plane in `external_cluster` to access the `remote_cluster`:

 {{< text bash >}}